Discover the magic of the Cyprus mountains with a stay in one of these hotels in Troodos.

 For a true getaway from it all holiday, why not stay in one of Cyprus's many agrotourism hotels?
 Agrotourism properties offer Holidays in the Cyprus countryside guided by nature and tradition where you can experience a home from home atmosphere and relax in a beautifully restored, traditional environment, surrounded by peace and tranquillity.

 One little gem I recently found is the Ambelikos hotel, situated on the eastern slopes of the Troodos mountains in a delightful little village called Potamitissa.

 The hotel consists of a cluster of beautifully renovated stone village houses, listed buildings from the 1800s that were restored in 2008.
 Here you can EXPERIENCE the old feel of traditional Cyprus, sample local wines and traditionally prepared cuisine or relax in modern conveniences like the health spa's jacuzzi or sauna.

 Special offers are available at many times of the year.
-Visit the Ambelikos hotel website to find out more.
+Find the best prices for the Ambelikos Agrotourism hotel here.

 The larger village of Kakopetria, north of Troodos square on the road back to Nicosia, is another of my favourite places in the Troodos mountains and there are some great hotels in Troodos in this beautiful village to choose from.